 This Training course gathered 25 participants in Cyprus in November 2017, to work on conflict resolution using Theatre of the Oppressed as a tool.
-The training approached the quality and innovation of international projects from the inclusive practical perspective.
-Moreover, we wanted to inform youth workers, motivate them to get involved in discussion and action.
+The training approached the quality and innovation of international projects from the inclusive practical perspective, with aim to inform youth workers, and motivate them to get involved in discussion and action.

 The inspirational force of the Theatre of the Oppressed, August Boal, has termed the new type of spectator that comes out of the Forum process a "spect-actor", a new type of audience who is not passive but participates actively in the process by going on the stage.

 "Rainbow" is related to the rainbow flag, an identification of the LGBTIQ movement worldwide.
 The scope of the colours is telling of the scope of sexuality and sexual preference, and how as a flag, it has been come a symbol of acceptance and social cohesion.

 The main aim of the training was: